The Haverford & Record A public archive · updated June 2026

 1

-In the weeks after the October 7 Hamas massacre in Israel, Jewish students at Haverford begin reporting harassment, exclusion, and what they describe as “loyalty tests” — public demands to denounce Israel as a condition of social belonging.
-Tenured Political Science professor Barak Mendelsohn, an Israeli, later says the College treated him “not as a resource, but just as the Jew from Israel.”
+Jewish students at Haverford College begin reporting harassment, exclusion, and “loyalty tests” — public demands to denounce Israel as the price of belonging.
+Tenured Israeli Prof. Barak Mendelsohn later says the College treated him “not as a resource, but just as the Jew from Israel.”

 December 2023

-Jewish Israeli professor is investigated for his own social media posts
+Jewish Israeli professor investigated for his own posts

-Prof. Barak Mendelsohn, who describes himself as “as far left as you can be in Israel without being anti-Zionist,” is summoned to discuss “bias reports” over his public statements about the relationship between anti-Zionism and antisemitism — even as colleagues who posted “F**k Israel” and “F**k Zionism” are alleged to face no similar scrutiny.
+Prof. Mendelsohn — “as far left as you can be in Israel without being anti-Zionist” — is summoned over “bias reports” about his social media.
+Colleagues who posted “F**k Israel” and “F**k Zionism” allegedly faced no similar review.

 February 2024

-At an on-campus rally organized by Students for Justice in Palestine and Jewish Voice for Peace, protesters display signs reading “Decolonization is not a metaphor” — a slogan used to celebrate the October 7 attacks — and a protester wears a shirt featuring Leila Khaled, a leader of the U.S.-designated terrorist group PFLP, with the slogan “Resistance is not terrorism.”
+At an on-campus rally by SJP and JVP, signs read “Decolonization is not a metaphor” — the slogan used to celebrate the October 7 attacks — and a protester wears a shirt featuring PFLP leader Leila Khaled.

 ADL